 Nibble Tactic in Negotiation Example-1

-For example, the customer will purchase the secondhand iPhone now if the seller provides headphones and a charger along with it at the same price.
+For example, the customer will purchase the secondhand iPhone if the seller provides headphones and a charger and at the same price.
 It happens at the ending period of the negotiation when any party wants to close the deal.

 Nibble Tactic in Negotiation Example-2